SchildiChat/website/src/android/index.md

 - SchildiChat.Beta[g]: This is the Google variant with push notifications,
 - SchildiChat.Beta[f]: This is the FOSS variant, as found in the official F-Droid repository.

-When reporting bugs related to test versions (and thus not existing on stable versions), make sure to provide both the version-name and the version-code, as found in the app's about screen!
+When reporting bugs related to test versions (and thus not existing on stable versions), make sure to mention the full version name, as found in the app's about screen!

 ## Get in touch